arduino/docs-content/content/micropython/01.basics/02.board-installation/board-installation.md

 Double tap the reset button on your board to put it in DFU mode, and execute the following command, but replace the path of the firmware file with the directory where you have placed the firmware you downloaded previously:

 ```
-dfu-util -a 0 -d 0x2341:0x035b -D [firmware]
+dfu-util -a 0 -d 0x2341:0x035b -D <firmware>.dfu
 ```

 Do not disconnect your board during this part of the process, watch the progress of flashing the firmware to your board.

 Once complete, you're all set and you're ready to start programming the board in MicroPython.

-Go to the Arduino Lab MicroPython IDE and press connect in the top left corner, choose the port, and code away!
+Go to the Arduino Lab MicroPython IDE and press connect in the top left corner, choose the port and you are ready to load scripts to your board.